christofolo/christofolo.github.io/musictheory.md

 Here's how to create the "palette" (the Major Scale) on the guitar:

 1. Pick your first note—why not the 8th fret of the low E string?
-2. Move 2 frets.
+2. Move *2* frets.
 Play the 10th fret.
 This is the next note in the palette (scale).
-3. Move 2 frets.
+3. Move *2* frets.
 Play the 12th fret.
-4. Move 1 fret.
+4. Move *1* fret.
 Play the 13th fret.
-5. Move 2 frets and play the 15th fret.
+5. Move *2* frets and play the 15th fret.
-6. Move 2 frets and play the 17th fret.
+6. Move *2* frets and play the 17th fret.
-7. Move 2 frets and play the 19th fret.
+7. Move *2* frets and play the 19th fret.
-8. And finally, move 1 fret and play the 20th fret to complete the scale.
+8. Move *1* fret and play the 20th fret to complete the scale.

 ![ ]({{ site.baseurl }}/images/fretboard-c-major-frets.png){: .mx-auto.d-block :}